 CHILD HUNGER AND ITS IMPACT AGES 0-5

-If you care about or work with children, you won’t want to miss the 2017 Child Hunger Summit.
-Join us as we explore the cognitive, emotional and behavioral foundations that have the greatest impact across a lifespan.
-Topics will include:
+At the 2017 Child Hunger Summit we explored the cognitive, emotional and behavioral foundations that have the greatest impact across a lifespan.
+Topics included:

 - Kids Count: The educational, social, economic and physical well being of our children